Info for

 905.721.2000 ext.
 7697

 This program is designed for students with previous education.
-Please see the entrance requirements section of this page for more detail.
+Please see the entrance requirements section of this page for more details.

-Designed for registered nurses (RNs), it consists of an introductory course to e-learning, five theoretical courses offered online, a critical care simulation component held at Durham College or a partner site and hands-on preceptored experience in a CCU.
+Our registered nurse course is structured to progressively build critical care competencies through online learning, hands-on simulation, and clinical practice.
+Designed for registered nurses (RNs), it consists of an introductory course to e-learning, five theoretical critical care courses offered online, a critical care simulation component held at Durham College or a partner site and hands-on preceptored experience in a CCU or ICU.

 Related information: